Contribution Pay

 Contribution pay is one way to recognise exceptional contributions and outstanding performance by individual members of staff beyond normal expectations, towards our School’s objectives.

 This can be awarded either as a one-off payment or a step increase in your salary.
-These awards are assessed on an annual basis, in 2024, the nominations will be made in May, followed by moderation processes at the School-level in June, and ending with the contribution pay being awarded to those staff in July or August, depending on the type of award.
+These awards are assessed on an annual basis.
+The nominations are made in May, followed by moderation processes at the School-level in June, and ending with the contribution pay being awarded to those staff in July or August, depending on the type of award.
 It is discretionary and falls outside of the national pay award arrangements in higher education which LSE subscribes to as part of the Joint Negotiating Committee for Higher Education Staff (JNCHES).
 All hourly, fixed term and open-ended/permanent staff are eligible to be nominated for a contribution award regardless of contract type.

 Appropriate processes support the various categories of staff, with different oversight committees and review processes, between professional services and academic, education, research and policy staff (henceforth: academic staff) Below, you can find more information about each process, including nominations, moderation and guidance, as well as what we do to ensure parity across all staff.

-Please note that guidance and forms are available for 2023-2024 below.
+Please note that guidance and forms for 2024-25 will be available soon.

 Supporting transparency and consistency